lina-conti/NN-from-scratch/README.md

 $ python POS_tagger.py train [-h] [-a {relu,tanh,sigmoid}] [-l LEARNING_RATE] [-s SIZES_HIDDEN_LAYERS] [-m EMBEDDING_SIZE] [-w WINDOW_SIZE] [-b BATCH_SIZE] [-e EPOCHS] train_file dev_file test_file
 ```

-This command will train an MLP on the train file, using the dev file for early stopping during training and calculate final trained accuracy on teh test file given as argument.
-The default hyperparameter values can be modified using the command line options.
+This command will train an MLP on the train file, using the dev file for early stopping during training and calculate the accuracy of the trained model on the test file given as argument.

+- `train_file`: path to a file containing the training data in CoNLL format

+- `dev_file`: path to a file containing the development set in CoNLL format

+- `test_file`: path to a file containing the test data in CoNLL format

+The default hyperparameter values can be modified using the command line options:

+- `activation`: activation function to be used, must belong to {relu,tanh,sigmoid}, default='relu'

+- `learning_rate`: learning rate to be used, float, default=0.1

+- `sizes_hidden_layers`: list with the sizes of the hidden layers (int), default=[24] (a single hidden layer of 24 neurons)

+- `embedding_size`: size of the word embeddings, int, default=40

+- `window_size`: size of the window around the current word to be used as features, int, default=2

+- `batch_size`: size of the mini batches, int, default=10

+- `epochs`: maximum number of training epochs, int, default=100

 #### `test` mode